Synthetixio/perps-keepers/README.md

-# futures-keeper
+# perps-keepers

-**Welcome to futuers-keepers!**
+**Welcome to perps-keepers!**

-Synthetix futures lets anyone liquidate a position by calling `liquidatePosition(address)` if the address has an open position that is under water.
-You can check if a wallet have a position under water by calling `canLiquidate(address)`

-This repository is an example liquidations keeper bot that anyone can run.
+This repository houses keepers to maintain the Synthetix Perps v2 protocol.
+This is an example keeper that anyone can use or made modifications to.
+We encourage the community to implement and run their own keepe.
+This keeper includes the following:

+1. Liquidation
+1. Delayed orders
+1. Off-chain delayed orders
+1. Cancellation of delayed and off-chain orders

 Features include: